 Many anesthesia services are provided under particularly difficult circumstances, depending on factors such as extraordinary condition of patient, notable operative conditions, and/or unusual risk factors.
 This section includes a list of important qualifying circumstances that significantly impact the character of the anesthesia service provided.
 These procedures would not be reported alone but would be reported as additional procedures to qualify an anesthesia procedure or service.
 More than one qualifying circumstance may apply to a procedure or service.
-See the ASA Relative Value Guide[®] for units allowed for each code.
+See the ASA Relative Value Guide® for units allowed for each code.

-CODE DESCRIPTION 99100 Anesthesia for patient of extreme age: under one year or over seventy 99116 Anesthesia complicated by total body hypothermia 99135 Anesthesia complicated by controlled hypotension 99140 Anesthesia complicated by emergency conditions (specify)
+CODE DESCRIPTION 99100 Anesthesia for patient of extreme age: younger than 1 and older than 70 99116 Anesthesia complicated by utilization of total body hypothermia 99135 Anesthesia complicated by utilization of controlled hypotension 99140 Anesthesia complicated by emergency conditions (specify)